Licence Exemption for Promotion of Certain Overseas Collective Investment Schemes

 The following information is in addition to the guidance found at New Applicants.

 The Regulations apply to the restricted activity of promotion only.

-The non-refundable application fee.
-No fee is required for funds domiciled in Jersey; Fees
+The application fee is non-refundable.
+No fee is required for funds domiciled in Jersey.

 A copy of the latest prospectus and other promotional material.

 A copy of the latest annual report of the scheme.